netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   parallel to data traffic.
 This allows performing measurements at a different frequency and over many more paths than payload traffic.
-  This can be useful if payload packets are large and sending them redundantly over multiple links is to costly or considered to invasive with respect to other network users.
+  This can be useful if payload packets are large and sending them redundantly over multiple links is to costly or considered too invasive with respect to other network users.
   Low frequency measurements may be combined with traffic prediction algorithms in order to identify best paths between measurements.
   Due to low bandwidth overhead, this may be the most cost efficient